Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 It assumes all [prerequisites](../requirements_data_azure.md#azure) are in place, including:

 * Azure subscription and service principal
+* If you want to provision infrastructure within a private network, then the Azure virtual network and subnet for private endpoints must be provisioned for each environment.
+The hub network must contain a self-hosted agent.
 * Azure DevOps project with [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups)
 * A remote git repository for hosting the generated project (this guide assumes `main` is the primary branch in this repo)